-The name Sephar comes from the word group that formed around the noun ספר (seper), meaning book:
+The name Sephar comes from the word group that formed around the noun ספר (seper), meaning record or book:

 The derivative ספר (separ), meaning census, is identical to the name Sephar and occurs only in 2 Chronicles 2:17.
 There Solomon numbers the foreigners who help built the Temple, following the census satan had made David take (1 Chronicles 21:1).
 After this census, and after the penalty, the location of the Temple was designated and foreigners were set to hew out the stones for the Temple (1 Chronicles 22:2).

 The name Sephar means Counting or Calculating.
 NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names both read Numbering.